HokageM/DamagedLoggingAnalyzer/README.md

 <img src="plots/Prediction_2024/Buche_und_sonstiges_Laubholz/Insekten/Insgesamt/plot.png" width="500">

-Deaths due to nature like wind/storm, snow, and drought can be modeled as linear functions, e.g. for the Beech and Hardwood species group:
+Deaths due to nature like wind/storm, snow, and drought can be modeled as linear functions, e.g. for the Beech and Hardwood species group.
-**Note**: One need to handle the outliers in the data, e.g. the death of the year 2018 for the Beech and Hardwood species group due to wind/storm.
+**Note**: One need to handle the outliers in the data, e.g. the death of the year 2018 for the Beech and Hardwood species group due to wind/storm, this can be done by using a Ridge Regression model.
 Those outliers come from special events like storms, which are not predictable with the current model.

 <img src="plots/Prediction_2024/Eiche_und_Roteiche/Wind__Sturm/Insgesamt/plot.png" width="500">